-The most Senior Executive in Avino's organization is the Chief Executive Officer (CEO), David Wolfin.
+The most senior executive in Avino's organization is the Chief Executive Officer (CEO), David Wolfin.
 The CEO is the operational head of the Company.

-Avino's CEO provides leadership and vision allowing him to manage the Company in the best interests of its shareholders, and he manages the daily business affairs of the Company within the guidelines established by the Board.
-Specific responsibilities include: Overseeing department managers of the Company, developing and recommending business plans for the Board's consideration, submitting financial reports (with the assistance of the CFO) and helping in and presenting Annual Budgets and Financial Statements, together with implementing all approved plans, policies and programs.
+Avino's CEO provides leadership and vision allowing him to manage the Company in the best interests of the Shareholders, and he manages the daily business affairs of the Company within the guidelines established by the Board.
+Specific responsibilities include overseeing department managers of the Company, developing and recommending business plans for the Board's consideration, submitting financial reports (with the assistance of the CFO) and helping in and presenting annual budgets and financial statements, together with implementing all approved plans, policies and programs.
 The CEO sets targets, has a keen awareness of the business, and stays abreast of the economic and political environment.
 He reviews the ongoing administration and development, protects and enhances the Company's reputation and ensures the Company meets all compliance legal and regulatory obligations.

-Additional commitments: David Wolfin, CEO communicates the strategic direction of the Company and involves the necessary employees to help build a strategic vision.
+Additional commitments: David Wolfin, President and CEO, communicates the strategic direction of the Company and involves the necessary employees to help build a strategic vision.
 He clarifies what will be done so that all Directors and key-employees are well informed.
 Guided by the CEO everyone in the organization, who needs to know, will know, the direction, values, attitudes, goals, as he instills behaviors that determined how things will be done to make the Company run smoothly during any occasion.
 Mr. Wolfin monitors the operation carefully and is involved enough to achieve a proper business culture.
-His goal is to provide a proper balance of resources for all departments and intiatives; according to the Company's mission.
+His goal is to provide a proper balance of resources for all departments and initiatives; according to the Company's mission.
 Mr. Wolfin spends a lot of time traveling to Avino's operations, ensuring Avino has the right people in the right positions with the right skills, which are critical to the process.

 Tasked with making the final decision, he takes on the position of a CEO's responsibility for the Company's best performance.
-David Wolfin, CEO takes an active role in driving the performance, setting the levels to reach, and describing the course the Company will have to travel to meet future current and future goals.
+David Wolfin, President and CEO, takes an active role in driving the performance, setting the levels to reach, and describing the course the Company will have to travel to meet future current and future goals.

-The Chairman of the Board, Peter Bojtos, is also an Independent Director.
-As Chairman of the Board he provides oversight of management and a layer of supervision of the affairs of the business as follows:
+The Chairman of the Board, Peter Bojtos, is also an independent director of the Company.
+As Chairman of the Board, he provides oversight of management and a layer of supervision of the affairs of the business as follows:

-As Chairman he is the liaison between the Board and key management of the Company through the CEO, ensuring efficient operation of the Board and its obligations to the Company and shareholders.
-He provides oversight of the Board in all meetings including the Annual General Meeting for shareholders, he coordinates the Agenda for Board meetings, and assists the Corporate Governance Committee with its annual review of the performance of Directors and the functionality of the Board.
-As Chairman of the Board he preserves the separation between the Board and the CEO (and management) and is the communicator of Board decisions to the CEO.
+(a) As Chairman he is the liaison between the Board and key management of the Company through the CEO, ensuring efficient operation of the Board and its obligations to the Company and the Shareholders.
+He provides oversight of the Board in all meetings including the annual general meeting for Shareholders, he coordinates the agenda for Board meetings and assists the Corporate Governance Committee with its annual review of the performance of Directors and the functionality of the Board.
+As Chairman of the Board, he preserves the separation between the Board and the CEO (and management) and is the communicator of Board decisions to the CEO.
 The Chairman is independent from management, and free of any interest or business relationship, which could interfere with the Chairman's independent judgement -- other than his interest in his shareholdings in the Company and/or other remuneration for attending to the position of Chairman of the Board.